Gagan Thapa: Student leader and democracy activist

 In January 2006, Thapa urged the youth to boycott the municipal polls.
 The democracy movement succeeded in April.
 In May, he called for leaders of political parties to make public their personal property.
 Thapa was seen as an advocate of peaceful protests.
 On 2 July 2006, Thapa in an interview with BBC News on the fifth anniversary of Nepalese royal massacre asserted that "..The Nepalese have begun writing a new autobiography for Nepal, an autobiography with a vision, philosophy and an ideology; a distinct autobiography with socio-economic and cultural harmony and prosperity; an autobiography displaying the life and history of the common men and women of Nepal."
 He also continued advocate for the abolition of monarchy throughout 2006.
 During the 12th National Convention of the NSU in 2007, Thapa pulled out his candidacy for the post of President, claiming that "The NC leadership has remained biased against me and therefore I have declared that I would not contest".

-Constituent Assembly member (2008 - 2013)
+Member of Constituent Assembly (2008 – 2013)

 Gagan Thapa was elected to the First Constituent Assembly (CA) under the party-list proportional representation system from Nepali Congress.

 Thapa won a seat in the Central Working Committee of Nepali Congress in the 12th National Convention held in 2010, receiving the highest number of votes.